CasperTvede/Learning/README.md

 Complete but untested material is located in testing branch New and Work in progress material is located in developing branch

-Please use the issue tracker to submit errors, bugs or other improvements/feedback
+Please use the issue tracker to submit errors, bugs or other improvements Please use discussions for questions